netlify-templates/tanstack-template/README.md

 ## State Management

-This project uses TanStack Store for state management.
+This project uses TanStack Store for local state management.
 The store files are located in the `src/store` directory.
+For persistent storage, the project can optionally use Convex as a backend database.

 Here's a simple example of how to use TanStack Store: